 Reading SOS: Expert Answers to Family Questions About Reading

-In this special Reading Rockets video series, experts answer real questions from families about reading and how to support their children at home.
-COVID-19 has disrupted regular reading instruction for our K-3 kids.
-Families want to step in and help fill some of the gaps, but that can be challenging.
+In this special Reading Rockets video series, experts answer real questions from families about reading and how to support their children's literacy at home.

 Linda Farrell is a founding partner at Readsters, an Alexandria, VA-based firm that helps schools implement research-based reading instruction.
 She is committed to effective early reading instruction to help struggling readers become strong readers, and to ensure that strong readers achieve their full potential.
 Linda works in schools throughout the U.S., training and coaching teachers and modeling effective reading instruction.
 Linda is a former English teacher and she was a National LETRS trainer for seven years.
 She has co-authored assessments and curricula for teaching reading, as well as several other published works.
 Watch Linda in action in our video series, Looking at Reading Interventions.

 Kegi Wells is the Coordinator of Professional Development for the Jackson area and the southern part of Mississippi at the Barksdale Reading Institute.
 Kegi has most recently served as Director of Curriculum and Instructional Management in the Quitman County School District.
 She began her career as a teacher at Crystal Springs Elementary School and later became the assistant principal at Crystal Springs Middle School.
 She then served as an instructional coach and later the principal at Madison S. Palmer High School in Marks, MS. Kegi received her Bachelor of Arts in English from Southern University and A&M College in Baton Rouge, LA.
 She received her Master of Education in Educational Leadership from Mississippi College in Clinton, MS.

 Sandra Lloyd Wilborn